tlaplus-community/tree-sitter-tlaplus/README.md

 Notable projects currently using or integrating this grammar include:
  * [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) for TLA⁺ syntax highlighting & code folding in Neovim
- * [tla-mode](https://github.com/carlthuringer/tla-mode) for TLA⁺ syntax highlighting in Emacs
  * [tla-web](https://github.com/will62794/tla-web) for a web-based TLA⁺ interpreter and trace explorer
  * GitHub for syntax highlighting of TLA⁺ files and snippets
+ * [tlauc](https://github.com/tlaplus-community/tlauc) for translating between ASCII and Unicode TLA⁺ symbols
+ * [tla-mode](https://github.com/carlthuringer/tla-mode) for TLA⁺ syntax highlighting in Emacs

 As applicable, query files for integrations live in the `integrations` directory.